MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 Network topology is a critical element of the enterprise-scale architecture because it defines how applications can communicate with each other.
 This section explores technologies and topology approaches for enterprise Azure deployments.
 It focuses on two core approaches: topologies based on Azure Virtual WAN, and traditional topologies.

-A network topology based on Azure Virtual WAN is the preferred enterprise-scale approach for large-scale multiregion deployments where your organization needs to connect your global locations to both Azure and on-premises.
-You should also use a Virtual WAN network topology whenever your organization intends to use software-defined WAN (SD-WAN) deployments fully integrated with Azure.
+Use a network topology based on Azure Virtual WAN if any of the following are true:

+- Your organization intends to deploy resources across several Azure regions and your organization needs to connect your global locations to both Azure and on-premises.
+- Your organization intends to use software-defined WAN (SD-WAN) deployments fully integrated with Azure.
+- You intend to deploy up to 2,000 virtual machine workload across all VNets connected to a single Azure Virtual WAN hub.

 Virtual WAN is used to meet large-scale interconnectivity requirements.
 Because it's a Microsoft-managed service, it also reduces overall network complexity and helps to modernize your organization's network.

 Use a traditional Azure network topology if any of the following are true: